alabellehahn/Geospatial-Analysis-of-Sentiment/README.md

 - [Data Wrangling and Regression Code for Chicago](https://github.com/alabellehahn/Geospatial-Analysis-of-Sentiment/blob/main/Data%20Wrangling%20Chicago.Rmd)

 ## Purpose of this repository
 This repository contains the R code and data required to reproduce the findings in my Masters Thesis "The Impact of Pandemic-Induced Anti-Asian Sentiment on Asian Restaurants: Analyzing User Engagement with Yelp Reviews."
 The report utilized data specific to Chicago area restaurants, but web scraping was performed for both DC and Los Angeles as well.
+Please refer to a separate repository entitled [Yelp Restaurant Data Collection in Python](https://github.com/alabellehahn/Yelp-Restaurant-Data-Collection-in-Python) for the code used to retrieve data.
 Users are free to tweak the code and perform the same geospatial analyses for these cities as well.

 ## Required Libraries
 - library(sf)